Asem-Abdelhady/NFT-club/README.md

 ## Usage

-In **localhost:3000/admin** you will see a form that lets the admin of the smart contract which is the account `0x006510FA9a9b5b0566209347200d3300081342f3` otherwise you will get an error
+In **localhost:3000/admin** you will see a form that lets the admin of the smart contract to make collections.
+The admin is the public account `0x006510FA9a9b5b0566209347200d3300081342f3` otherwise you will get an error.

 <p align="center"><img src= "images/home7.png" ></p>